erSubhashThapa/100daysofcode/r2-log.md

   - When should you learn the subject?

   If it's hard, it's worth doing, right?
+Whatever means it takes.

   I'm gonna take a break and work on css or something fun and cute.